 NOTE Where a MaterialSample has a relatedSample whose location provides an unambiguous location then this attribute is not required.
-However, if the specific sampling location within the sampledFeature is important, then the sourceLocation can be used to provide it.
+However, if the specific sampling location within the sampledFeature is important, then the sourceLocation can be used to provide such location information.

 StatisticalSample